-The State program manager for SCSEP, with the tutelage of a Department of Labor trainer, will hold bi-annual, in-person, meetings to focus on tying Labor Market Information (LMI) with recruitment of appropriate Host Agencies.
+The State program manager for SCSEP will work participant monthly meetings with State of Delaware Workforce Development Board along with Delaware Department of Labor to focus on tying Labor Market Information (LMI).
 The SCSEP program in Delaware upward trending stats for the past two program years are listed below.

-Entered Employment Employment Retention Average Earnings
+Program Year Entered Employment Employment Retention Average Earnings

-PY 12 26.7% 63.6% \$5839
+PY 13 28.20% 100% \$ 7,390

-PY 13 28.2% 100% \$7390
+PY 14 38.10% 91.40% \$ 6,476

-2. A discussion of how the long-term job projections relate to the types of unsubsidized jobs for which SCSEP participants will be trained and the types of skill training to be provided (20 CFR 641.302(d)).
+B).
+A discussion of how the long-term job projections relate to the types of unsubsidized jobs for which SCSEP participants will be trained and the types of skill training to be provided (20 CFR 641.302(d)).